rampower02/spotifyToYtmusic_musicMigrator/README.md

 # spotifyToYtmusic_musicMigrator
 INTENDED USE
-The main script can copy Spotify playlists and favorite songs as playlists on YouTube music It's meant to be used (on a windows machine) to migrate form using a moddedd version of Spotify to Youtube Revanced, which you can find on google (for listening to music on your phone.
+The main script can copy Spotify playlists and favorite songs as playlists on YouTube music.
+It's meant to be used (on a windows machine) to migrate form using a moddedd version of Spotify to Youtube Revanced, which you can find on google (for listening to music on your phone.
 On pc I use SpotX).

-As the YTmusic search isn't optimized, after the program finishes to copy any playlist, it will create a text file in the 'mismatch' folder named after the playlist, where you will find which songs it was unable to copy and you can add manually to your playlists.
+As the YTmusic search isn't optimized, after the program finishes to copy any playlist it will create a text file in the 'mismatch' folder named after the playlist, where you will find which songs it was unable to copy and you can add manually to your playlists.
 It still creates some undetected mismatch, so you may have to modify some more songs manually.
 You can also access transfer mismatch list files through the main program.

 THIS IS A BETA VERSION and is intended for being distributed only within my personal friend circle.